cederdorff/react-post-auth-app-fullstack/README.md

 # react-post-auth-app-fullstack
 Fullstack Post App with simple authentication.
-The backend is implemented with PHP communcating with a MySQL database.
+The backend is implemented with PHP communicating with a MySQL database.
 The backend serves a JSON API with posts and users.
 The frontend is a React Single Page App fetching JSON from the backend JSON API.

 ## Setup Fullstack Post App